gvwilson/sensibleadventures/nardica/nardica.md

 the square man admitted.
-"You have to recalibrate the impedance every once in a while so that it doesn't overheat, but it'll run for years if you take care of it."
+"You have to recalibrate the impedance every once in a while so that it doesn't overheat, but if you keep a cryo bath handy as a heat sink..."
 He cocked his head,
-and for a moment Iffy felt he was looking at her as if she was some strange new machine that he had to repair.
+looking at Iffy as if she was some strange new machine that he had to repair.

 "Well,
 if you two are done with your tech jabber, there's a couple of places I can point you to,"
 Big Mrs. Sandhu said briskly.
-"Can't promise they'll be as cheap as you want, but they're clean enough and you won't wake up in the middle of the night with your kidneys gone."
+"Can't promise they'll be as cheap as you want, but they're clean, and humans only, and you won't wake up in the middle of the night with any of your parts gone."

 "Thank you,"
 the square man said absently,